 Products – One of the most popular brand of period underwear.
 THINX also has a tween/teen line called THINX Teens, as well as a line of panties specific for bladder incontinence (THINX for All Leaks).
 I ordered several of all three brands for this review.
 Underwear, including sleep shorts for overnight protection, are the extent of THINX line.

 Images – The website shows people in all shapes, colors and sizes with unretouched images.
 Models are wearing the undergarments to give a good idea of what each style looks like on a body.

 Fabric – A large variety of solids and some prints, with stretchy mesh panels, micromesh, and soft organic cotton.
 I chose a traditional hi-waist with mesh side panels, organic cotton brief and the Air Hiphugger.

-Leak proof pad – The gusset on THINX run higher in front and back than some of the other brands.
-Some styles absorb up to 4 tampons’ worth, great for those with very heavy flows.
+Leak proof pad – The gusset on THINX run higher in front and back than some of the other brands, which definitely helps to prevent leakage.
+Some styles absorb up to 5 tampons’ worth, great for more heavy absorbency.

 Ruby Love Review

-Ruby Love has the largest and most extensive website so it’s a great place to purchase a large variety of period panties, swimwear or period sleepwear.
-Would like to see the underwear shown more often on a model to get a better idea on the fit and cut.
+Ruby Love has a large and extensive website.
+It’s a great place to purchase a large variety of period panties, swimwear or period sleepwear.

 These underwear are also more on the bulkier side, especially with the addition of the optional pad insert.
 They aren’t a pair that I wear on a non-period day.
 However the Ruby Love are what I reach for on the day of my heaviest flow, as I know I’ll be well protected!